-- the scenario applied to the test environment (e.g. passenger carrying commercial operation/simulation of passengers) - pilot in command, including traffic separation roles and responsibilities - transfer of control - flight tolerances and ground references - simulating emergencies, methods and calls - clarification of crew responsibilities in the event of actual emergencies - procedures for simulating IMC - multiple flights and the assessment of competencies (if applicable).
+- the scenario applied to the test environment (e.g. passenger carrying private or commercial operation/simulation of passengers)

+- pilot in command, including traffic separation roles and responsibilities

+- transfer of control

+- flight tolerances and ground references

+- simulating emergencies, methods and calls

+- actual emergencies

+- procedures for simulating IMC

+- multiple flights and the assessment of competencies (if applicable).